MicrosoftDocs/architecture-center/docs/guide/multitenant/service/api-management.md

 ### Route to tenant-specific backends

-When you use Azure API Management as a shared component, you might need to route incoming API requests to different tenant-specific backends.
+When you use API Management as a shared component, you might need to route incoming API requests to different tenant-specific backends.
 These backends might be in different deployment stamps, or they might be different applications within a single stamp.
 To customize the routing in a policy definition, use the [`set-backend-service` policy](/azure/api-management/set-backend-service-policy).
 You need to specify the new base URL that the request should be redirected to.

 ### Caching

-Azure API Management has a powerful cache feature, which can be used to cache entire HTTP responses or any other data that you wish to cache.
+API Management has a powerful cache feature, which can be used to cache entire HTTP responses or any other data that you wish to cache.
 The [`cache-store-value` policy](/azure/api-management/cache-store-value-policy) and [`cache-lookup-value` policy](/azure/api-management/cache-lookup-value-policy) policies can be used to implement a caching approach.

 In a multitenant solution, it's important to ensure to carefully select your cache keys.
 If the cached data might be different for different tenants, ensure that you include the tenant identifier in the cache key.

 ### Custom domains

-Azure API Management enables you to use your own [custom domains](/azure/api-management/configure-custom-domain) for the API gateway and developer portal.
+API Management enables you to use your own [custom domains](/azure/api-management/configure-custom-domain) for the API gateway and developer portal.
 In some tiers, you can configure wildcard domains or multiple custom domains.

-You can also use Azure API Management together with a service like [Azure Front Door](front-door.md).
-In this kind of configuration, it's common for Azure Front Door to handle custom domains and TLS certificates, and for it to communicate with Azure API Management by using a single domain name.
+You can also use API Management together with a service like [Azure Front Door](front-door.md).
+In this kind of configuration, it's common for Azure Front Door to handle custom domains and TLS certificates, and for it to communicate with API Management by using a single domain name.

 ### Rate limiting

 It's common to apply quotas or rate limits in a multitenant solution.
 Rate limits help to mitigate the [noisy neighbor problem](../../../antipatterns/noisy-neighbor/noisy-neighbor.yml), and they can be used to enforce quality of service and differentiate between different pricing tiers.

-Azure API Management provides capabilities to enforce tenant-specific rate limits.
+API Management provides capabilities to enforce tenant-specific rate limits.
 If you use tenant-specific subscriptions, consider using the [`quota` policy](/azure/api-management/quota-policy) to enforce a quota for each subscription.
 Alternatively, consider using the [`quota-by-key` policy](/azure/api-management/quota-by-key-policy) to enforce quotas by using any other rate limit key, such as a tenant identifier.

 ### Monetization

-The Azure API Management documentation [provides extensive guidance on monetizing APIs](/azure/api-management/monetization-support), including a sample implementation.
-The monetization approaches combine many of the features of Azure API Management together to enable developers to publish an API, manage subscriptions, and charge based on different usage models.
+The API Management documentation [provides extensive guidance on monetizing APIs](/azure/api-management/monetization-support), including a sample implementation.
+The monetization approaches combine many of the features of API Management together to enable developers to publish an API, manage subscriptions, and charge based on different usage models.

+### Multi-region deployments

+API Management [supports multi-region deployments](/azure/api-management/api-management-howto-deploy-multi-region), which means that you can deploy a single logical API Management resource and have it shared across multiple Azure regions without needing to replicate configuration.
+This capability is especially helpful when you distribute or replicate your solution globally.
+You can effectively deploy a fleet of API Management instances across multiple regions, allowing for low latency request processing, and manage them as a single logical instance.

 ## Contributors